PORTLAND FIRE STATIONS THROUGH HISTORY

 Vigilance Hook and Ladder #1 - 1853 to 1883

-This station begin life as first fire company approved to serve the citizens of Portland.
-Records show they began service on August 2, 1853.
-They were followed on August 6 by Willamette Engine Company #1.
+Located on SW 4th Avenue, between Morrison and Yamhill Streets, this station housed the first fire company approved to serve the citizens of Portland.
+Records show that Vigilance Hook & Ladder began service on August 2, 1853.
 This location would remain in service for 68 years.
-The building was rebuilt in 1890 so it could accommodate both an engine and truck company.
-The photo on the left shows the station in the volunteer era, between 1879 and 1890.
+While some fire stations were lost in the conflagration of 1873, this building seems to have been spared.
+It was rebuilt in 1890 so it could accommodate both an engine and truck company.
 While horses were not used by Portland Fire until 1883 (when a budget for horses and firefighters was established), Vigilance Hook & Ladder received a Hayes Second Class ladder truck from the city in 1879.
 It was designed for horses.
 It is presumed the volunteers might have provided horses for that service.
-Prior to that, the crew had a purpose-built ladder wagon built in 1866.
-The photo on the right shows an early Truck 1, which had a motorized tractor (dating it between 1910 and 1921).
+Prior to that, the crew began in 1853 with a "common wagon," which was hand pulled, to carry ladders.
+A purpose-built ladder wagon was built in 1866.
+The original building was made of wood.
+Later, it would be built of stone or concrete, or with stucco coatings.
+This building no longer exists.

 905 SW 4th Avenue